zerospiel/docs/docs/index.md

 In short:
-Kubernetes clusters at scale, managed centrally, template driven, based on open community driven standards, enabling Golden Paths, k0rdent aspires to do that.
+Kubernetes clusters at scale, managed centrally, template driven, based on open community driven standards, enabling Golden Paths ... k0rdent aspires to do that.

-Whether you want to manage Kubernetes clusters on-premises, in the cloud, or a combination of both, k0rdent provides a consistent way to do so.
+Whether you want to manage Kubernetes clusters on-premises, in the cloud, or a combination of both, k0rdent provides a consistent way to do it.
 With full life-cycle management, including provisioning, configuration, and maintenance, k0rdent is designed to be a repeatable and secure way to manage your Kubernetes clusters in a central location.

 ## k0rdent vs Project 2A

-k0rdent is the official name of this open source project developed by Mirantis, it started out life as and internal project that we codenamed "Project 2A".
-The 2A referencing the hexadecimal 0x2A, which encompassed our hopes for the project.
+k0rdent is the official name of this open source project developed by Mirantis.
+It started out life as an internal project codenamed "Project 2A".
+2A references the hexadecimal 0x2A, which encompasses our hopes for the project.

-## Project Components

 ## k0rdent Components